-10 best Synology tips and tricks to get the most out of your NAS
+Here are 10 Synology tips to get the most out of your NAS

-Synology makes the best NAS for Plex streaming and general home use, and it also has plenty of productivity-focused systems that are tailored for businesses.
-While NAS enclosures from all manufacturers tend to have similar hardware, Synology's differentiator is the software.
+Synology makes the best NAS for Plex streaming and general home use, and it also has plenty of productivity-focused systems tailored for businesses.
+While NAS enclosures from all manufacturers have similar hardware, Synology's differentiator is the software.
 With DiskStation Manager (DSM), it has created the best operating system you'll find for NAS enclosures.

 I've been using Synology NAS enclosures for nearly a decade now; I rely on my DiskStation DS1520+ for Plex streaming and backing up data from all the phones and Windows machines in my home, and I also run a VPN server directly on the NAS.
-If you're just getting started with a Synology NAS or are looking to learn more about all the things you can do with DSM, here are the best Synology tips and tricks to get the most out of your NAS enclosure.
+If you're just getting started with a Synology NAS or are looking to learn more about all you can do with DSM, here are the best Synology tips and tricks to get the most out of your NAS enclosure.

 Connect to your NAS from anywhere in the world

-One of the best services in DSM is QuickConnect, which allows you to connect to your NAS even when you're outside.
-The best part is that you don't have to mess with port forwarding; you'll just need to set up a username, and you can access your NAS from anywhere in the world.
+One of the best services in DSM is QuickConnect, which allows you to connect to your NAS anywhere.
+The best part is that you don't have to mess with port forwarding; you'll just need to set up a username and password, and you can access your NAS from outside your home Wi-Fi.

 You can set up QuickConnect during the initial configuration, but if you haven't done so already, you can get started by heading to Control Panel > QuickConnect > General.
 You'll need to register a Synology account and assign a QuickConnect ID to your NAS.
-You'll then get a unique URL that lets you connect to your NAS remotely.
+You'll then get a unique URL to connect to your NAS remotely.

-With QuickConnect, you have the ability to stream audio or video content that's stored on your NAS when you're traveling.
+With QuickConnect, you can stream audio or video content stored on your NAS when traveling.
 It is an incredibly nifty addition, and it ties into Synology's mobile clients, so you can easily stream audio or videos directly from your NAS when you're out and about.

 Back up all your computers and phones with ease